-Today's Date:
+Patient Name: Today's Date:

 Program activation date:

 Contact/Appointment information

 Primary Care Provider:

-Next appointment: Date: Time:
+Next appointment: Date:Time: -

 Care Manager: Telephone number:

-Next Appointment: (circle one-6 mo/12mo follow up call)
+Next Appointment:(circle one-6 mo/12m no follow up call)

-\\Use the depression-fighting strategies that have worked for you in the past, including taking your antidepressant medication regularly, increasing your pleasurable activities and maintaining a healthy lifestyle.

-Maintenance Antidepressant Medications
+Use the depression-fighting strategies that have worked for y taking your antidepressant medication regularly, increasing yo maintaining a healthy lifestyle.
+Maintenance Antidepressant Medications •

+•

-Diagnosis:
+Diagnosis: 1.

+2.

-You will need to stay on your medications to avoid relapse of depressive symptoms.
-If you feel you need to change or stops medications-please call your Primary Care Team.
-Your Physician can help you decide the safest options for medication changes.
+You will need to stay on your medications to avoid relapse of defeel you need to change or stops medications-please call your Physician can help you decide the safest options for medication rimary Care Team.
+Your

 Other Treatments

-\\Write down the problems that can trigger your depression and strategies that have helped you in the past.

-- What are some of my everyday stressors? - What coping strategies have worked for me in the past? - Are these skills I can use every day or every week? - How can I remind myself to use these skills daily?

-\\Watch for warning signs by regular self monitoring.
+Write down the problems that can trigger your depression and strategies that have helped you in the past.
+What are some of my everyday stressors? • What coping strategies have worked for me in the past? • Are these skills I can use every day or every week? • How can I remind myself to use these skills daily?
+Watch for warning signs by regular self monitoring.
 You can check routinely for personal warning signs or telltale patterns of thought or behavior.
-You may want to ask a partner or friend to let you know if they notice any warning signs

-\\Use the PHQ test to check your depression score.
+You may want to ask a partner or friend to let you know if they notice any warning signs Use the PHQ test to check your depression score.
 If your score goes up over 10, it's time to get help again.

-Triggers for my depression:

-Personal Warning Signs
+Triggers for my depression: 1.
+Personal Warning Signs 1.
 Coping strategies: